Recruitment and sales have a lot in common.

 My team has found that building a great team — and creating a great hiring and staffing dynamic — is all about the experience.
 Genuine engagement and attention from the very first interview makes candidates feel valued, and that means they’ll respect your brand and your company from the get-go — even if they never end up on your team!

 After studying millions of international employees to find the best of the best in workplaces, the researchers at Gallup agreed: regardless of your company’s location, industry, size, or culture, the absolute standouts focus on engaging their employees and committing to treating them as valuable parts of a powerful team.
 They don’t just talk the talk.
 They focus on creating comprehensive development programs, they emphasize teamwork, they clarify work expectations and they reward standout performance.
-They provide necessary tools and answer questions.
-And they start it all on the first day.
+They provide the necessary tools and answer questions.
+They start it all on the first day.

 So remember to treat your candidates with the care you take for your customers, right from the first interaction: